Cameronjohnson30/my-first-webpage-1/README.md

 ## Description

 _This website displays information about some of my favorite things and places.
-It was constructed with the guidance of Epicodus and was co-authored by a classmate **Cameron Johnson**.
+It was constructed with the guidance of Epicodus and was co-authored by a classmate **Cameron Ray**.
 The website does not currently incorporate javascript or associated libraries._

 ## Setup/Installation Requirements